 If you have a cat that isn’t so keen on playing chase with you or a ‘scaredy cat’, rest assured that it will make it known.

-This can usually be seen in such cats that have some anxiety disorder and don’t like being made to feel that they are in danger or threatened.
+This can usually be seen in cats that have some anxiety disorder and don’t like being made to feel that they are in danger or threatened.

 Your cat will have its ears pulled back, hissing, showing its fangs and claws, tail puffed up and between its legs.